trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 ### solc

 Solidity compiler settings.
-Supports optimizer settings for `solc`.
+Supports optimizer settings for `solc`, as well as other settings such as debug and metadata settings.

 You may specify...
 + any solc-js version listed at [solc-bin](http://solc-bin.ethereum.org/bin/list.json).
 Specify the one you want and Truffle will get it for you.